Changes in PhotoGEA version 1.4.0 (2025-08-25)

 - Significant changes have been made to

-:- It now has an option to set a
+fit_c3_aci:- It now has an option to set a

-value that can be used to allow co-limitation of the net assimilation rate. - It now uses
+curvaturevalue that can be used to allow co-limitation of the net assimilation rate. - It now uses

-to generate initial guesses by default. - It now has an option to fix certain parameter values (such as
+initial_guess_c3_acito generate initial guesses by default. - It now has an option to fix certain parameter values (such as

-. - Its output now includes residuals and error metrics such as the RMSE.
+TPU) and exclude them from the fitting process via a new input argument calledfixed. - Its output now includes residuals and error metrics such as the RMSE.

 - It now has an option to set a